-A pressure ulcer is a localized injury to the skin and/or underlying tissue, usually over a bony prominence as a result of pressure, or pressure in combination with shear.
-A number of contributing or confounding factors are also associated with pressure ulcers; the significance of these factors is yet to be elucidated (National Pressure Ulcer Advisory Panel et al, 2014).
-Pressure ulcers cause considerable harm to patients, hindering functional recovery, frequently causing pain and the development of serious infections.
-Pressure ulcers have also been associated with an extended length of stay, sepsis, and mortality (IHI, Pressure Ulcers).
-Accreditation Canada recognizes the importance of effective prevention strategies in the reduction of pressure ulcers and has identified pressure ulcer prevention as a Required Organizational Practices (ROP) (Accreditation Canada).
+A pressure ulcer is a localized injury to the skin and/or underlying tissue, usually over a bony prominence as a result of pressure, or pressure in combination with shear and or friction (IHI, n.d.; RNAO, 2011).
+A number of contributing or confounding factors are also associated with pressure ulcers; the significance of these factors is yet to be elucidated (European Pressure Ulcer Advisory Panel et al., 2019).
+Pressure ulcers cause considerable harm to patients, hindering functional recovery, frequently causing pain, and the development of serious infections.
+Pressure ulcers have also been associated with an extended length of stay, sepsis, and mortality (IHI, n.d.).

 Pressure ulcers are also known as bed sores and are categorized in four stages:

 Stage I||The skin is a slightly different colour, but there are no open wounds|

 Stage II||The skin breaks open and an ulcer forms|